We’ve pulled out of the station, leaving our Train Activities behind, and have headed on to “U” Is for Uhaul!

 We started off driving our miniature UHaul truck along a U-shaped road, making U-turns and working on the shape of the letter.

 After all the giggles were over (a few other vehicles joined in and had a couple crashes), we talked about what a UHaul truck/trailer look like and what they are used for.

-Then we raided the recycling bin to build our very own UHaul!
+Then we raided the recycling bin to build a UHaul truck from boxes.

 First I cut the cracker box as you see in the picture, forming our ramp for the truck.